wavefrontHQ/docs/pages/doc/integrations_gcp_API.md

 You can update a GCP integration through the API.

-In this example, we update an existing GCP integration to retrieve the service metrics for six more services in addition to App Engine:
+In this example, we update an existing GCP integration to retrieve the metrics for six more categories in addition to App Engine:

 * Apigee
 * Cloud Functions